untemps/react-vocal/README.md

 The [Web Speech API](https://developer.mozilla.org/fr/docs/Web/API/Web_Speech_API) is only supported by few browsers so far (see [caniuse](https://caniuse.com/#search=SpeechRecognition)).
 If the API is not available, the `Vocal` component won't display anything.

+This component intends to catch a speech result as soon as possible.
+This can be a good fit for vocal commands or search field filling.
+For now on it does not support continuous speech (see [Roadmap](#roadmap) below).
+That means either a result is caught and returned or timeout is reached and the recognition is discarded.
+The `stop` function returned by children-as-function mechanism allows to prematurely discard the recognition before timeout elapses.

 ## Installation

 ```bash